 Flossing: The Key to Healthy Gums

 Flossing is just as important as brushing, yet many people neglect this step.
-Flossing removes food particles and plaque between teeth, preventing cavities and gum disease.
+Flossing removes food particles and plaque from between teeth, preventing cavities and gum disease.

 Pro Tip: If traditional flossing is difficult, try floss picks, water flossers, or interdental brushes for an easier alternative.